-So the test involved 9 sound samples, one for each car.
-A different music piece was used in this case, of shorter length (30s), for avoiding confusion with the preliminary tests, and for reducing the time required for completing the questionnaire.
+So the subjective test involved the comparison of 9 sound samples, one for each car.
+A different music piece was used in this case, of shorter length (30s), to avoid confusion with the preliminary tests, and to reduce the time required for completing the questionnaire.